atomvm/AtomVM/doc/src/getting-started-guide.md

 You will also find the sha256 hash for this file, which you should verify using the `sha256sum` command on your local operating system.

 > Note.
-See the AtomVM [Build Instructions](./build-instructions.md) for instructions about how to run the `AtomVM` binary, together with the AtomVM core libraries on the command line.
+[See below](#running-applications-on-the-generic-unix-platform) for instructions about how to run the `AtomVM` binary, together with the AtomVM core libraries on the command line.

 #### Installation on MacOS